Ledig stilling på Universitetet i Oslo

 The application with attachments must be delivered in our electronic recruiting system, please follow the link: “Apply for this job”.
 Foreign applicants are advised to attach an explanation of their University's grading system.
 Please note that all documents should be in English or a Scandinavian language.

-When evaluating the application, emphasis will be given to the applicant’s academic and personal prerequisites to carry out the project.
-As a rule, interviews will be conducted as part of the appointment process-.
+When evaluating the application, emphasis will be given to the academic qualifications and experience, the project description, and the applicant’s motivation and personal suitability to carry out the project.
+Applicants may be called in for an interview.

-Prospective applicants are strongly encouraged to contact the supervisor (Prof. Protopapas) to discuss possible project plans and objectives.
+Prospective applicants are strongly encouraged to contact the supervisor (Prof. Protopapas) to obtain more information about the BetterReading project and to discuss possible doctoral project plans and objectives.

 Please see the guidelines and regulations for appointments to Research Fellowships at the University of Oslo.